 How Does Kratom Work its Magic?

 Here at MountKratom we strive to make sure that our customers and would-be customers are as educated as can be.
-In our humble opinion, the best customer is an educated one who knows what they are buying and why.
+We believe that the best customer is an educated one, who knows what they are buying and why.

 This article focuses on how kratom works its magic.
 What does kratom do, how does it work, in what way does kratom affect the brain and why has it piqued the interest of so many here in the west.
 To understand the science of kratom, one should have at least a basic understanding of chemistry and biology, however, since most of us have neither the time nor the motivation to study these topics we have attempted to take the complex data and turn it into bite-sized nuggets of information so that any person can read & understand what kratom does and how it works with ease.

 This article is worded in a way that you can understand and void of the jargon that belongs firmly in the science classroom.
 Many of us love kratom and the effects it has on us—now let’s find out why.